• Home

 Honestly, I wasn’t sure what to expect when I downloaded this book by Mesu Andrews because I had never read any of her work, nor did I know anyone else who had.
 However, I snagged it when it was free for Kindle–I’m a sucker for free books!
 This book is based on the Book of Job, and if you know anything about Job, you know that a time in his life was anything but good.
 Since I love books that make scripture come alive, I dove in.

 It’s amazing how gifted authors can help us to understand what life could have and most likely was like in time periods that we do not understand.
-I appreciate the way they can make the customs come alive and make so much sense.
-I admit; the author does take some poetic liberty a she tells the story of Job and fills in the gaps about his life and family, but I do not feel that it takes away at all the Biblical account.
+I appreciate the way they can make the customs come alive.
+I admit; the author does take some poetic liberty a she tells the story of Job and fills in the gaps about his life and family, but I do not feel that it takes away from the Biblical account.

 The Scarlet Thread